Northeast Kingdom: Modern history

 The Northeast Kingdom's popularity as a destination grew strongly from the moment that Governor George Aiken delivered a name for the region in 1949.
 Vermont Public Radio reporter Charlotte Albright researched the naming process and wrote, "The novelist Howard Frank Mosher, who immortalizes the area in his fictional "Kingdom County," believes Aiken cooked up the phrase while fishing in Essex County."
 Aiken and his wife Lola were surprised at how strongly the term caught on.

 Patent medicines were popular here, as in other rural regions, in the late 19th century.
 The local pharmacists who devised these "cures" gradually metamorphosed into today's pharmacies, and in the Northeast Kingdom they are still businesses where residents are often recognized and greeted by name.
-Similarly, the area's "country doctors" are now affiliated with two regional hospitals (North Country Regional Hospital in Newport, VT, and Northeastern Vermont Regional Hospital in St. Johnsbury, VT), as well as the Dartmouth-Hitchcock network.
+Similarly, the area's "country doctors" are now affiliated with two regional hospitals (North Country Hospital in Newport, and Northeastern Vermont Regional Hospital in St. Johnsbury), as well as the Dartmouth-Hitchcock network.

 There were about 49 "town dumps" where residents disposed of trash, operating in the NEK prior to 1987.
 After the state began regulating the environment in 1987, 41 of these closed down, including the one at what is now Gardner Park in Newport.
 Seven of the remainder closed during subsequent state regulatory activity.
 Only the one in Coventry, owned by Charlie Nadeau, remained.
 The Parker landfill in Lyndonville closed, as did the ones in Barton, Morrisville, Colebrook, Morgan, Westmore, and Lunenburg.

 In 2010, Yankee magazine named the NEK the second favorite romantic getaway and the third favorite family getaway in New England.

-In 2015, the region featured half a dozen local radio stations, as well as regional versions of Vermont Public Radio (FM88.5 broadcast from Burke Mountain) and Montpelier's The Point; popular are Magic 97.7 FM broadcast from Lyndonville, VT, and MOO (WMOO) at 92.1FM from Derby Center, Vermont.
+In 2015, the region featured half a dozen local radio stations, as well as regional versions of Vermont Public Radio (FM88.5 broadcast from Burke Mountain) and Montpelier's The Point; popular are Magic 97.7 FM broadcast from Lyndonville, and MOO (WMOO) at 92.1FM from Derby Center, Vermont.